-These are pastas to serve still steaming—at an elegant outdoor summer "soirée," the kind where you're wearing seersucker, and the napkins are linen, and the lights are twinkling.
+These are pastas to serve still steaming—whether you're fresh off a full day of beach lounging or at an elegant outdoor summer soirée, the kind where you're wearing seersucker, and the napkins are linen, and the lights are twinkling.

 But these are also the pastas to eat in the realer moments of July and August: when the A.C. is broken; when your face is hot with sunburn; when it's midnight and you're standing in front of the fridge, not wearing pants, eating through the Tupperware noodle by noodle with your fingers.

 So without further ado, we present: the best pasta recipes of summer, aka the pastas we've waited all year to make.

 This wonderfully green pasta uses fresh herbs (like rosemary, thyme, parsley, and basil) two ways: first, sautéed with crushed garlic; second, added fresh into the pasta with a big pat of butter.
 We'll call that a win-win.

 If you think pesto is best made with basil and pine nuts, this flavorful version made with blanched Swiss chard stalks and pepitas will probably make you reconsider.

 Simple and oh-so-satisfying, this few-ingredient pasta dishes relies on your herbs of choice, penne rigate, butter, and freshly shelled English peas.

 Summer is, above all else, tomato season.
 And this light and creamy (and did we mention vegan?) spaghetti makes the most of bright, flavor-packed bursts of heirloom tomatoes.

 The best way to make spaghetti alle vongole: Bathe your clams in a sauce of olive oil, parsley, garlic, and red pepper flakes before tossing them in a hearty portion of spaghetti.
 Oh, and don't forget a big squeeze of fresh lemon.